kathydok/Project2_Group-7/README.md

 ## Question 1:
 **Which activities are associated with the highest number of shark incidents over the years?
-"For the activities with the most shark incidents, how have their incident trends changed over time?"**
+For the activities with the most shark incidents, how have their incident trends changed over time?**

 ## Question 2: